 We believe the Operating Partnership's sources of working capital, specifically its cash flow from operations, and borrowings available under its unsecured line of credit, are adequate for it to make its distribution payments to the company and, in turn, for the company to make its dividend payments to its stockholders.
-As of September 30, 2021, the company has determined that it has adequate working capital to meet its dividend funding obligations for the next 12 months.
+As of March 31, 2022, the company has determined that it has adequate working capital to meet its dividend funding obligations for the next 12 months.
 However, we cannot assure you that the Operating Partnership's sources of capital will continue to be available at all or in amounts sufficient to meet its needs, including its ability to make distribution payments to the company.
 The unavailability of capital could adversely affect the Operating Partnership's ability to pay its distributions to the company, which would in turn, adversely affect the company's ability to pay cash dividends to its stockholders.
 The COVID-19 pandemic has temporarily impacted, and is expected to continue to temporarily impact some of our tenants' ability or willingness to remit rent payments due to the tenants' operations being affected by state and local stay-at-home orders.
-During the nine months of 2021, we continued to receive rent deferment and other rent concessions will continue to adversely affect the Operating and executing lease modifications for the deferment of rent and other rent concessions will continue to adversely affect the Operating Partnership's cash flow from operations until the scheduled repayment period.